chengo011/temp_interpolation/README.md

 bar chart weights each gap length equally so that long gaps do not dominate simply because they contain more points.

-The saved gaps may overlap; their errors are not independent.
+The saved gaps may overlap, their errors are not independent.
 The results apply to the selected complete windows from 2016 and one training seed.
 They do not establish statistical significance or guarantee performance for other stations or outage conditions.
 No